OliverFlecke/advent-of-code-rust/README.md

 - You should see a session variable - this is the token we need.
 - Add this to your environment with `export AOC_TOKEN=<your token>`

-(I usually put it in a `.token` file to easily load the variable in later sessions)
+I usually put it in a `.envrc` file and use [direnv](https://direnv.net/) to automatically load it for each shell session.

 ## Features